wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Upgrade now for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WooCommerce v 2.2.0

 = 1.1.2 =
 Upgrade now for Infinite Scroll bug fix, plus support for a3 Lazy Load and full compatibility with WooCommerce 2.2.10 and WordPress 4.1